The right socialization lets you keep your most valued workers

 “Quitting is a likely outcome of unsuccessful socialization,” Staats said.
 “When newcomers feel they are using their signature strengths at work, they experience greater satisfaction, lower stress and less emotional burnout.
 They invest more personal energy into their work when they feel understood for whom they really are.”

-Bradley Staats is an assistant professor of operations, technology and innovation management at UNC Kenan-Flagler.
+Bradley Staats is an associate professor of operations at UNC Kenan-Flagler.